chel-007/chel.github.io/_posts/2020-05-24-my wolf girlfriend mod apk.md

 modname: My Wolf Girlfriend
 developername: Genius Inc Studios
 version: 1.0.2
-androidversion: 5.0 and up
+os: 5.0 and up
-installs: 1000+
+installs: 10000+
+size: 32M
+features: Free Premium Choices
 playstorelink: https://play.google.com/store/apps/details?id=studio.genius.wolfbishoujo
 ---
 <p>Your life as a high school student has been going pretty smoothly so far.
 You and your childhood friend Mariya have been[..]